Seoyul-OH/Count-Min-Sketch/README.md

 I have made minor changes to the code to make it run directly on the bmv2 switch, without comfortable tools such as p4run, p4app or mininet.

-Pre-Installation of dependencies are needed (PI, Behavioral Model (BMv2), P4C) and can be accessed at https://github.com/jafingerhut/p4-guide
+Pre-Installation of dependencies are needed (PI, Behavioral Model (BMv2), P4C).
+They can be downloaded at https://github.com/jafingerhut/p4-guide

 ## Introduction